 Squeeze stress balls

-You can get them in toy stores.
-Believe it or not, they’re the same soft balls that are used for people treating carpel tunnel.
+You can get these in toy stores.
+Believe it or not, they’re the same softballs that are used for people with carpal tunnel syndrome.

 When you’re in stressful situations, keep one close.